maidsafe/safe_network/ant-service-management/README.md

 ## RPC Actions

-The `RpcActions` trait defines the protocol that is currently available for interacting with `safenode`:
+The `RpcActions` trait defines the protocol that is currently available for interacting with `antnode`:

 ```
 node_info: Returns information about the node, such as its peer ID and version.